Pregnancy insomnia is thought to affect up at 78% of women at some point during the pregnancy.

 Acupuncture is fantastic for insomnia and other health complaints where the body is out of balance.
 Traditional Chinese Medicine (TCM) has been around for so much longer than modern medicine, and is recognised by the World Health Organisation as being a treatments for many conditions.

 There’s nothing alternative about TCM!
 Acupuncture has the added benefit of helping you to identify the underlying cause, as well as being able to diagnose any other ways your body is out of balance.
-You can find an acupuncturist who specialises in pregnancy in our directory here.

 Insomnia Tip #15: Get Some Regular Massage Or Osteopathy

 Especially if you are stressed or anxious, or perhaps you don’t even know the reason why you can’t sleep, regular massage or osteopathy can help to relax your body and mind.
 If you see an osteopath, they can see if there are any muscular or structural problems in the body that may result in you feeling more tense, uncomfortable or stressed. search for someone who is experienced in pregnancy work, and seek a ‘cranio-sacral’ osteopath if you can.

 Yes, I know it’s hard, but most women experience pregnancy insomnia.
 Being a little short on sleep won’t put your baby at risk, but you do need to get as much rest as possible.
 Speak to your healthcare provider if you are starting to feel exhausted and are still unable to sleep.